 Nguyen, D. Q., Nguyen, D. Q., Pham, S. B., & Pham, D. D. (2011).
 Ripple Down Rules for Part-of-Speech Tagging.
 In Proceedings of the 12th International Conference on Intelligent Text Processing and Computational Linguistics - Volume Part I, CICLing’11, Springer-Verlag LNCS, pp. 190–201. [.pdf] [.bib]

 Nguyen, D. Q., Nguyen, D. Q., Pham, D. D., & Pham, S. B. (2014).
 RDRPOSTagger: A Ripple Down Rules-based Part-Of-Speech Tagger.
-To appear in Proceedings of the Demonstrations at the 14th Conference of the European Chapter of the Association for Computational Linguistics, EACL’14, in press. [.pdf] [.bib]
+In Proceedings of the Demonstrations at the 14th Conference of the European Chapter of the Association for Computational Linguistics, EACL’14. [.pdf] [.bib]

 Please cite the CICLing2011 paper if you are interested in mentioning the RDRPOSTagger approach, and refer to the EACL2014 paper when exploiting the tagger.